Are you planning on opening a salon?

 |10.
 Major milestones||Critical achievements and targets that you need to complete or reach by a specified time for your salon to be successful.|

 To learn more about all the parts you need when creating your salon business plan, I’ve put together a step-by-step salon business plan guide here.
-This guide is also relevant if you have a Live Plan account.
-However, as Live Plan are specialized on creating business plans, you’ll get even more help from them.

 8. Define Your Salon Start-up Budget

 One of the biggest worries for new salon owners is money.

 You likely have bills to pay mouths to feed.
 And it’s hard to predict exactly how much your salon business will generate when.